Genealogy-valued Feller diffusion: Concepts and main results

-where $d>0$ is the resampling rate and the generator $\Omega^{\uparrow,\mathrm{res}}$ was defined in \eqref{eq:12c}.
-We can allow here a \emph{time-dependent} continuous resampling rate $d$ based on admissible functions in our case.
-The arguments from \cite{GPWmp13} go through.
+where $\Omega^{\uparrow, \mathrm{grow}}$ is the growth part of the generator defined in \eqref{mr3}, $d>0$ is the resampling rate and $\Omega^{\uparrow,\mathrm{res}}$ is the resampling part of the generator defined in \eqref{eq:12c}.
+We can allow here a \emph{time-dependent} continuous resampling rate $d$ based on admissible functions in our case and still the arguments of the proof of the existence and the uniqueness from \cite{GPWmp13} go through without complications.
+The reason is that we can approximate the resampling rate by ones which are piecewise constant, so that the theorems from \cite{GPWmp13} apply on the corresponding time intervals.
+Using the dual process it is easy to show convergence as we shrink the time intervals of constancy periods to zero. \end{remark}

-Recalling \eqref{e746}, we can \emph{condition} on the autonomous $\R_+$-valued Feller diffusion $(\bar \mfU_t)_{t \ge 0}$ to get the conditioned genealogy part of the process.
-It follows that the $\U$-valued Feller diffusion $\mfU$ decomposed as $(\bar \mfU, \wh \mfU)$ has the following key property.